 Mihir is an Indian-built supercomputer also developed by the Indian Institute of Tropical Meteorology in the year 2018.
 This Indian supercomputer also bagged 120th position in the list of top 500 supercomputers in the world.
 Mihir has a maximum capacity of 2.5 petaflops.
 Pratyush and Mihir are used together to perform weather forecasting tasks.
 These two supercomputers, when clubbed together, can achieve a peak performance that is comparable to PARAM Siddhi-AI.

 SAHASRAT is a Cray X-C40 Indian supercomputer developed by the Indian Institute of Science (IISc) Bengaluru.
 It is the latest addition to the Supercomputer Education and Research Center’s (SERC) high-performance computing systems.
 The supercomputer is powered by an Intel Haswell 2.5 GHz CPU cluster with twelve cores, NVIDIA G40 4K graphic accelerator, 128 GB of RAM, 2.1 PB storage, and 1376 nodes.
-It had also secured the 96th position on the list of top 500 supercomputers in the world in the past.
+It had also secured the 96th position on the list of top 500 supercomputers in the world in the past, making it one of the fastest supercomputers in India.

 SAHASRAT is mainly used for aeronautical engineering and molecular research.
 It has also been utilized for accurately mapping weather conditions of several areas through simulations.